-Nowy Port is a residential and harbor district, located in the northern part of the city.
+Nowy Port is a residential and harbour district, located in the northern part of the city.
 Separated from the rest of the city with industrial sites and green areas.
 Prosperous in the past, today it resonates with emptiness.
-Once a significant port area, the neighborhood has faced decline for the last two decades.
-Similarly to other neighborhoods in the network, also this district is bordering with waterfront, but not able to access it due to the industry.
-The neighborhood is manifesting the prosperous past in the architecture, but now is very let down.
+Once a significant port area, the neighbourhood has faced decline for the last two decades.
+Similarly to other neighbourhoods in the network, also this district is bordering with waterfront, but not able to access it due to the industry.
+The neighbourhood is manifesting the prosperous past in the architecture, but now is very let down.

-The biggest challenge is the social environment of the area.
+One of the most crucial problems is the very low employment rate.
 The concentration of public housing creates social segregation.
 The culture of littering and vandalism as well as public drinking is creating a vicious cycle.
-The authorities are not investing in the properties and public space since they get vandalized and littered, thus creating a feeling of “abandonment” in the eyes of the local inhabitants.
-In some cases, the streets and courtyards are without electricity, but simultaneously the bus stop can get vandalized in search for precious metals.
+The authorities do not investing enough in the properties and public space since they get vandalised and littered.
+Thus, creating a feeling of “abandonment” in the eyes of the local inhabitants.
+In some cases, the streets and courtyards are without electricity, but simultaneously the bus stop can get vandalised in search for precious metals.
 Children are raised in an environment where it is acceptable to throw trash on the street.
 There is a sense of distrust to the authorities.

-Visions and aims:
+Visions and aims

-Cultural planning approach:
+Cultural planning approach